 I travelled, however, mainly to find places to come to rest in, places to write in, oases.

 About Alastair Reid

-Alastair Reid (b.
-1926, Whithorn) is one of Scotland’s foremost literary figures, admired as a craftsman in poetry, prose and translation.
-Since he left Scotland during World War II, he has lived variously in Spain, France, Switzerland, the United States and South America.
-Although based in New York, where he worked for many years on The New Yorker, he also spent considerable periods living in the Dominican Republic and has, in recent years, returned regularly to the Galloway countryside in Scotland.
+Alastair Reid (1926-2014) was one of Scotland’s foremost literary figures, admired as a craftsman in poetry, prose and translation.
+Since he left Scotland during World War II, he lived variously in Spain, France, Switzerland, the United States and South America.
+Although based in New York, where he worked for many years on The New Yorker, he also spent considerable periods living in the Dominican Republic, returning regularly to the Galloway countryside in Scotland.

 Reading in a resonant, measured tone, Alastair Reid presents his work in an intimate style, pacing the words with precision and grace.
 Almost summing up his wandering life, his accent lies somewhere between America and Scotland, although his voice is very much his own; in this recording “…restored / to its spontaneity.
 The poem stays.”

 This recording was made on the 21st May, 2008 at the Audio Workshop, London and was produced by Richard Carrington.